• Audio Archives: Gregg Jakobson interviewed by Deputy District Attorney Vincent Bugliosi, February 20, 1970 – Tape Four

 Bugliosi became a member of the Los Angeles County District Attorney’s Office in 1964.
 He was assigned to the Tate-LaBianca murder case on November 18, 1969.

 During his 8 year career with the District Attorney’s office, Bugliosi tried 106 felony jury trials, obtaining convictions in all but one case.
-In 1972 and 1976 he ran for District Attorney but lost in both elections.
+Bugliosi ran for District Attorney in 1972 and for Attorney General in 1974 and 1976, losing each election.

 Vincent Bugliosi’s book about the Manson case, Helter Skelter, was released in 1974 and went on to become the best selling true crime book of all time.